Lake Nasser: Africa’s Vast Desert Reservoir

 Best Time to Visit

-The ideal months are October to April, when the weather is cooler and more comfortable for cruising and sightseeing.
-Summer temperatures can exceed 45°C (113°F), limiting outdoor activities.
+The ideal months are October to April, when the weather is mild.
+Summer temperatures can exceed 45°C (113°F), limiting outdoor activity.
+Many travelers combine this with Luxury Egypt Tours or Egypt Vacation Packages.

 Accommodation Options